natesales/openreactor/README.md

 ![hv](docs/img/diagrams/hv.jpg)

-The power supply case is grounded to the chamber and mains earth throught the AC line side, and a RG8 coax cable supplies the high voltage output to the cathode feedthrough.
+The power supply case is grounded to the chamber and mains earth through the AC line side, and a RG8 coax cable supplies the high voltage output to the cathode feedthrough.

 ![hv](docs/img/photos/hv.jpg)